Gentildonna

-Gentildonna (ジェンティルドンナ, Jentirudonna) is a retired Japanese thoroughbred racehorse and broodmare.
-In 2012 she won the Japanese Fillies Triple Crown and was voted Japanese Horse of the Year.
+Gentildonna (ジェンティルドンナ, Jentirudonna) was a Japanese Thoroughbred racehorse and broodmare.
+In 2012, she became the fourth filly to win the Japanese Triple Tiara and was voted Japanese Horse of the Year.
 She was also the first three-year-old filly to win the Japan Cup, in 2012, and the following year became the first two-time winner of that race.
 In 2014 she added a victory in the Dubai Sheema Classic and finished her racing career by winning the Arima Kinen, earning her a second Horse of the Year award.

 Background

-Gentildonna is a bay filly bred in Japan by the Northern Farm in Hokkaido.
+Gentildonna was a bay filly bred in Japan by the Northern Farm in Hokkaido.
 She was sired by the Japanese Triple Crown winner Deep Impact out of the British mare Donna Blini, who won the Group One Cheveley Park Stakes in 2005.
 Her full sister Donau Blue won the Kyoto Himba Stakes and Sekiya Kinen.
 The horse's name comes from the Italian word for "noble lady".